aircarto/ModuleAir_V2.1/README.md

 ## Library changes

-To force the use of both the SPIs on the ESP32, the SPI library and the PXMatrix librar has to be corrected a bit.
+To force the use of both the SPIs on the ESP32, the SPI library and the PXMatrix library has to be corrected a bit.

 **SPI.cpp**